realopt/BlockDecomposition.jl/doc/source/quickstart.rst

 Decomposition
 ^^^^^^^^^^^^^

-The decomposition is describe with a function that takes two arguments.
+The decomposition is described with a function that takes two arguments.
 This function is call by BlockJuMP to build the decomposition data.

 ..